classicrob/simply-jekyll/_notes/Hyper learning.md

 ---
 *This likely won't be going to be the final version of this post.*

 Hyper learning is a coinage for the deliberate practice of maximizing one's comparative advantages through interdisciplinary thinking, varied practice, and collaboration.
 It’s about being a generalist within the somewhat narrow domain of your biggest strengths.
-Hyper learners grow at a faster rate than siloed learners because everything they have learned in the past can connect to their present thinking, creating a compounding effect over time.

 **Hyper learning is basically the thesis of my career path.**